Step 1 : Written notice to the contractor

 If you’re not satisfied with the action taken by the contractor or if the contractor has not taken action, you can open a claim case with GCR.
 To do so, you must submit the completed claim form, along with the requested documents and a cheque for $114.98 ($100, plus $5 GST and $9.98 QST).
 This cost can usually be refunded if GCR decides fully or partially in the buyer’s favour or if an agreement is entered into between you and the contractor.

-Step 3 : Request for Intent or visit
+Step 3 : Request for Intent

 Following receipt of documents and payment, GCR will open your case and assign it to a conciliator.